 Clearly, his passion for gadgets remains as strong as ever.
 Fortunately, it led him to a great career!

 What Does it Mean to be a Pathfinder?

 Chris views being a Pathfinder as an opportunity to connect with others in the construction industry, including those from other countries, and to share ideas and experiences.

 “For me, it’s a chance to connect with other like-minded people around the world.
 OpenSpace is based in North America and you have customers in Australia and other countries.
 It also allows me to showcase myself as a digital innovator within Skanska,” he said.

 We are very happy that Chris is one of our Pathfinders and we can’t wait to see what he will accomplish in the future.

 Pathfinders are power users like Chris who excel at using OpenSpace.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.